lesleyribeiro/hire_me-openmpi-rpm/README.md

 # hire_me-openmpi-rpm

-Hi James, sorry for my delay... the biggest problem was my weed-work.
+Hi James, sorry for my delay... the biggest problem was my week-work.
 A lot of things to do!
 But, I would like to you know, that I do my best, although short time...

 # INSTRUCTIONS TO INSTALL